hdShang/arxiv-daily/docs/cs-LG/2025-12-22/papers/251218986v1-r-genima-integrating-neuroimaging-and-genetics-with-interpretable-mu.md

 ---
 layout: default
-title: R-GenIMA: Integrating Neuroimaging and Genetics with Interpretable Multimodal AI for Alzheimer's Disease Progression
+title: "R-GenIMA: Integrating Neuroimaging and Genetics with Interpretable Multimodal AI for Alzheimer's Disease Progression"
 ---

 # R-GenIMA: Integrating Neuroimaging and Genetics with Interpretable Multimodal AI for Alzheimer's Disease Progression